IU-PR/Capstone_project/content/docs/2024/FindRecipe/week2.md

 ### **Week 2 questionnaire:**

-1) Tech Stack Resources: ...
+1) Tech Stack Resources:

+We do not use any project-based books as source of technical information.
+Instead we utilize internet resources

-2) Mentorship Support: ...
+2) Mentorship Support:

+Currently, we do not have a mentor actively involved in our project, nor have we sought one.
+However, we may consider seeking mentorship in the future for guidance and support, especially in addressing specific project-related queries and challenges.

-3) Exploring Alternative Resources: ...
+3) Exploring Alternative Resources:

+As a main source of information within out tech stack we use technical documentation of the tools we use.
+If specific questions appear we seek for help  in video tutorials and blogs.

-4) Identifying Knowledge Gaps: ...
+4) Identifying Knowledge Gaps:

+There are indeed knowledge gaps within our tech stack that we aim to address.
+We plan to fill these gaps through the use of video tutorials, detailed documentation reviews, and by actively seeking clarification through inquiries.

-5) Engaging with the Tech Community: ...
+5) Engaging with the Tech Community:

+We actively engage with the tech community of our unversity (coursemates, professors).
+These engagements allow us to seek guidance and learn from professionals in our tech stack.

-6) Learning Objectives: ...
+6) Learning Objectives:

+This week, our specific learning objectives include deepening our understanding of advanced features within our tech stack and understanding what specifically is needed for our project.
+To achieve these objectives, we will utilize video tutorials, participate in focused discussions, and explore advanced technical documentation.

-7) Sharing Knowledge with Peers: ...
+7) Sharing Knowledge with Peers:

+We facilitate the exchange of insights and experiences related to our tech stack through organized knowledge-sharing sessions and discussions among team members.
+Moreover, whenever some of us has a technical related question, we seek for help in our chat where everyone is ready to help.

-8) Leveraging AI: ...
+8) Leveraging AI:

+We leverage LLMs if there are specific issues or to structure our knowledge.

 ### **Tech Stack and Team Allocation**